What is Cryotherapy?

 Types of Cryotherapy

 There are two main types of cryotherapy: whole-body cryotherapy (WBC) and localized cryotherapy (LC).
+One great example of LC is anti-aging cryo facials.
 Whole-body cryotherapy is when you are exposed to freezing temperatures for a short period of time, usually two to three minutes.
 Localized cryotherapy is when you target specific areas of your body with cold therapy, such as an injury or sore muscle.

 Whole-body cryotherapy is said to have a wide range of benefits, including reducing inflammation, improving athletic performance, and speeding up recovery from injury.
 Localized cryotherapy is often used to treat pain and inflammation in specific body areas, such as an injury or sore muscle.